AckerlyXu/heima/articles/hdinsight/hdinsight-release-notes-archive.md

 </table>

 ## Notes for 12/18/2014 release of HDInsight
-This release contains the following component update.
+This release contains the following component update:

 <table border="1">
 <tr>